PG: Postgres-related libraries for Clojure

 All the said above about OID hints applies here as well.
 Say, if the id

-column is of the integer
+column is of the integer type but not bigint, specify the hint:

 (copy-in conn sql-copy data {:oids ["int4"]})